Notice: Our customer care center will be closed on Monday, May 25th, 2026 in observance of Memorial Day.

 Recommended Steps

-1. Notify your insurer immediately — even if the claim seems minor.
+1. Notify your insurer immediately

-2. Collect all documents and communications related to the issue.
+2. Collect all related documents and communications

-3. Avoid admitting fault or making promises to the client.
+3. Avoid admitting faults or making commitments

 Pro Tip: